-There’s no direct link between your retirement plan and the coronavirus, but since your money is invested in the marketplace and stocks have been impacted by the effects of the virus, you’ll also feel the effects of the current situation on your retirement plan.
-Predictive calculations (which follow the guidelines of the Institut québécois de planification financière) as well as rates of return (which serve as the basis for determining retirement plans) both take into consideration market fluctuations over long periods that include positive and negative periods.
+Since your money is invested in the marketplace and stocks have been impacted by the effects of the virus, you’ll feel the effects of the current situation on your retirement plan.
+Predictive calculations (which follow the guidelines of the Institut québécois de planification financière) take into consideration market fluctuations over long periods.

-So even though your investments may decline in the coming weeks, it’s best you stick with your planned strategy, as markets always trend upwards over the long term (we’re talking about several years).
+So even though your investments have fluctuated for several weeks, it’s best you stick with your planned strategy.
 You’re better off if you keep your investments on the stock market and let your money work for you, as you’ve always done.
 That way, you’ll be able to enjoy the capital you’ve accumulated when you’re ready to retire.

 Make sure you have enough cash to make your planned withdrawals over the next few months.

 If you’re worried, you can defer expenses that aren’t part of your withdrawal strategy.
-Travel plans and kitchen renovations can be put off until things calm down a bit.
-This will allow you to alleviate the financial pressure and to keep enough cash to take care of your more urgent needs.
+Travel plans and kitchen renovations can be put off until things calm down.
+This will allow you to alleviate the financial pressure and to keep enough cash to take care of more urgent needs.
 You can look forward to working on these goals with peace of mind once things are back to normal.

 If, in spite of this, you believe that your retirement savings are in danger, that may be because your portfolio doesn’t match your needs or your risk tolerance.
 Once again, talk it over with your financial planner or advisor before making any rash decisions.

-The best thing you can do is continue contributing and watch your capital grow over time.
+The best you can do is continue contributing and watch your capital grow over time.
 Once again, you have to think about your retirement savings growing over the long term (over years and even decades).
-In the end, a temporary situation like the coronavirus crisis will have had only a small impact on the capital you’ve accumulated over 20 or 30 years.
+In the end, a temporary situation like market volatility will have had only a small impact on the capital you’ve accumulated over 20 or 30 years.

 In other words, stay the course and wait for things to get back to normal!

-Because of its widespread and sudden nature, the coronavirus crisis could pressure you to make irrational financial decisions that you could regret in a few months.
-History has shown us time and time again that a sharp drop in the stock market is always followed by an upturn.
-However, if your heart is telling you to act now, the best thing to do is always to speak with your financial planner or your advisor.
+Because of its widespread and sudden nature, the situation in the last few months could pressure you to make irrational financial decisions that you could regret in a few months.
+History has shown us time and again that a sharp drop in the stock market is always followed by an upswing.
+However, if your heart is telling you to act now, the best thing to do is always to speak with your financial planner or advisor.